Q: What is Amazon Kinesis Data Streams?

 - Ability to consume records in the same order a few hours later.
 For example, you have a billing application and an audit application that runs a few hours behind the billing application.
-Because Amazon Kinesis Data Streams stores data for up to 7 days, you can run the audit application up to 7 days behind the billing application.
+Because Kinesis Data Streams stores data for up to 365 days, you can run the audit application up to 365 days behind the billing application.

 We recommend Amazon SQS for use cases with requirements that are similar to the following:

 - Messaging semantics (such as message-level ack/fail) and visibility timeout.
 For example, you have a queue of work items and want to track the successful completion of each item independently.
-Amazon SQS tracks the ack/fail, so the application does not have to maintain a persistent checkpoint/cursor.
+Amazon SQS tracks the ack/fail so the application doesn’t have to maintain a persistent checkpoint/cursor.
 Amazon SQS will delete acked messages and redeliver failed messages after a configured visibility timeout.

 - Individual message delay.
 For example, you have a job queue and need to schedule individual jobs with a delay.
 With Amazon SQS, you can configure individual messages to have a delay of up to 15 minutes.